Sorry, you need to enable JavaScript to visit this website.

 National strategy

-Besides the Eurostat definition of early leavers, two national definitions are used in Finland: a) not having an upper secondary school leaving certificate; b) all newly graduated under 30 years of age, out of work and not studying (NEET), and young people with only basic education (definition used for the Youth Guarantee).
+Besides the Eurostat definition of early leavers from education and training, two additional national definitions are used in Finland: a) not having an upper secondary school leaving certificate; b) all newly graduated under-30-year-old individuals who are not working or studying (NEET), and young people with only basic education.
+This is the definition used for the Youth Guarantee (see Glossary).

 Formal education: main policy measures on ELET

-Instructions for upper secondary education and vocational education by the National Agency of Education (in Finnish) specify that it is the responsibility of the educational organiser to plan and implement the support measures the student needs, so that the student completes their studies as planned.
-They also have a responsibility to contact the student's guardian or legal representative if the studies are not progressing as agreed.
-If the student aims to interrupt their studies, the educational organiser has an obligation to evaluate and plan together with the student the needed support measures.
-A person who has completed the curriculum of upper secondary education or a basic vocational qualification in Finland but has not received a postgraduate study place in higher education leading to a degree, has the right to receive guidance related to applying for studies and career plans from the educational organiser during the following year of completion of the secondary studies.
+In line with the Act on Compulsory Education (in Finnish, also available in Swedish), the instructions for upper secondary education and vocational education by the National Agency of Education (in Finnish) specify that it is the responsibility of the educational organiser to plan and implement the support measures the student needs so that the student completes their studies as planned.
+They also have a responsibility to contact the student's guardian or legal representative if studies are not progressing as agreed.
+If the student aims to interrupt their studies, the educational organiser is obliged to evaluate and plan the necessary support measures together with the student.

 Addressing ELET through non-formal and informal learning and quality youth work

-Based on the Youth Act; outreach youth work, youth workshop activities and youth work in general mean the efforts to support the growth, independence and social inclusion of young people in society.
-The purpose of the Act is to facilitate the acquisition of knowledge and adoption of skills necessary for it, especially during the free-time.
+Based on the Youth Act, outreach youth work, youth workshop activities, and youth work in general refer to efforts to support the growth, independence, and social inclusion of young people in society.
+There are various actors whose work is connected to the prevention of ELET.

-Children of the Station is a politically and religiously unaffiliated national organisation established in 1990, and its core mission is to support the safe growth of children and youth, enable the well-being of them and their families and inhibit social exclusion.
-They have different concepts and action models targeted at young people, who need adults to react promptly to any changes taking place in their lives, such as substance abuse and violent or criminal behaviour:
+Children of the Station is a politically and religiously unaffiliated national organisation established in 1990, and its goal is to ‘support the safe growth of children and youth, enable the wellbeing of them and their families and inhibit social exclusion’.
+Information about the organisation’s concrete action models and concepts can be found on their website.
+The Service Operation Saapas (in Finnish) by the Evangelical-Lutheran Church of Finland (in Finnish) and Nauha ry (in Finnish) can also be mentioned as youth work providers.

-Helsinki YMCA has Ninu-model, which offers support to young people at the transitional phase from the 9th grade of comprehensive school to upper secondary studies.
-The idea of the model is to give personal support throughout the year and help young people concretely to apply to the secondary studies with an own mentor worker.
-The Ninu activity organises small group activities in cooperation with the staff of the school and enables young people to think about issues related to their own future.
-Employees can also support the youth in the context of leisure and find meaningful things to do.
+Helsinki YMCA has a Ninu model, which offers support to young people at the transitional phase from the 9th grade of comprehensive school to upper secondary studies.
+The idea of the model is to give personal support throughout the year and concretely help young people to apply to secondary studies with their own mentor worker.
+The City of Helsinki, Funding Centre for Social Welfare and Health Organisations (STEA), the Ministry of Education and Culture, and the State Administrative Agency are mentioned as bodies funding the activities of Helsinki YMCA, according to their 2025 Action and Financial Plan (in Finnish).

 Cross-sector coordination and monitoring of ELET interventions